What is Upcycling and Why is it Important? (Explained)

 Environmental Benefits

 Upcycling reduces the number of materials and products ending up in the landfill.
 It also minimizes the use of natural resources and raw materials.
-Therefore, upcycling leaves a smaller footprint, reduce consumption, and minimizes the strain on valuable resources, such as fuel, forests, and water supplies.
+Therefore, upcycling leaves a smaller footprint reduces consumption, and minimizes the strain on valuable resources, such as fuel, forests, and water supplies.

 Social Benefits

 Upcycling encourages creativity and can become a fun hobby for some people.
-There is also satisfaction in knowing that you are doing something good for the environment by lowering your carbon footprint.
-There is also a fairly big online community surrounding upcycling on platforms like Pinterest and Facebook.
+It also gives satisfaction knowing that you are doing something good for the environment by lowering your carbon footprint.
+A fairly big online community surrounds upcycling on platforms like Pinterest and Facebook.

 Economic Benefits

-Upcycling saves money by turning products you already have into new items or products.
-For example, upcycling an old aluminum can into a utensil holder instead of buying a new one.
+Upcycling saves money by turning existing products into new ones.
+For example, an old aluminum can be upcycled into a utensil holder instead of bought new.

-With that said, there are some material costs (e.g. paintbrushes and tools) required to upcycle, depending on what you are doing.
-Once you’ve invested in those initial materials, upcycling becomes more easier and efficient.
+That said, depending on what you are doing, upcycling requires some materials (e.g., paintbrushes and tools).
+Once you have invested in those initial materials, upcycling becomes more accessible and efficient.

 What can be Upcycled?

-Everything and anything can be upcycled depending on how creative you are.
+Depending on your creativity, anything can be upcycled.
 This includes by-products, waste materials, and useless or unwanted products.

-Hundreds of materials are discarded after a single use (e.g. milk carton or yogurt container).
-While some of these materials can be recycled, it is estimated that less than 30% of products get recycled.
+Hundreds of materials (e.g., milk cartons or yogurt containers) are discarded after a single use.
+While some of these materials can be recycled, less than 30% of products are estimated to be recycled.

-Many products used daily can easily be upcycled with a bit of creativity to extend and upgrade the product’s life.
+Many daily products can easily be upcycled with creativity to extend and upgrade the product’s life.

 Materials that can be upcycled include:

-• There are many more materials and items that can be upcycled.
+- Many more materials and items can be upcycled.

 Upcycling Ideas

-There are tons of guides and YouTube videos online that you can generate inspiration from.
-Here are some ideas on how to upcycle the products you likely have in your home.
+There are tons of guides and YouTube videos online that can inspire you.
+Here are some ideas for upcycling the products you likely have in your home.

 Clothing & Textiles